 The nine-year compulsory education system, of which six years are for primary education and three years are for junior high school, was put into effect in SY1968.
 In order to offer more diverse development opportunities for junior high school students, technical education is included as well, in addition to the regular curriculum.
 Practical classes allow students to better understand vocational education and their future career choices.

-■Senior Secondary Education
+■Senior High School Education

 ■Junior College Education